Boiarshinov/english/modal_verbs.md

 `Could` often means that something is possible but unlikely.
 > You could win a million dollars in this game!

-`Might not` and `may no` mean that it is possible that something is not the case, while `could not` means that something is impossible.
+`Might not` and `may not` mean that it is possible that something is not the case, while `could not` means that something is impossible.
 > Steve may not get the job.
 > I couldn't run a marathon.
 It's impossible for me.